Atarity/totoro-synth/README.md

 # Totoro synth
 Totoro is a portable, analog synth made on top of MCP6004 opamp.
 It features 2 VCOs (one could act as LFO) and simple VCF.
+Here it is [a short video demo](https://www.youtube.com/watch?v=yHeWAp9w_LM).

 This open-source project based on [original design](https://syntherjack.net/totoro-1-ic-simple-synth/) of SyntherJack's Totoro and published with his permission.